-The Anne Bates Leach Eye Hospital is the patient care center of the Bascom Palmer Eye Institute.
-The Institute is named for Dr. Bascom Headon Palmer who was one of Miami's first ophthalmologists in the early 1920's.
-Palmer was a founding trustee of the University of Miami and was a principal force behind the eventual creation of an ophthalmology division as well as the University of Miami School of Medicine.
-More than 250,000 patients are seen each year at Bascom Palmer's eye centers in Miami, Palm Beach Gardens, Naples, Plantation and Coral Gables, with construction underway in Abu Dhabi.
-U.S. News & World Report has ranked Bascom Palmer as the Best in Ophthalmology for 2015-2016, an honor it has achieved for the 12th consecutive year.
+The Bascom Palmer Eye Institute is not an actual building, it is the umbrella name referring to the Department of Ophthalmology: its clinical care facility - the Anne Bates Leach Eye Hospital; its research facilities - the Evelyn F. and William L. McKnight Vision Research Center; and its hub for education - the Retter Educational Center.
+The institute is named for Dr. Bascom Headon Palmer who was one of Miami's first ophthalmologists in the early 1920's.
+He was a founding trustee of the University of Miami and was a principal force behind the eventual creation of an ophthalmology institute as well as the University of Miami School of Medicine.
+Bascom Palmer Eye Institute now encompasses centers in Miami, Palm Beach Gardens, Naples and Plantation, with construction underway in Abu Dhabi and Coral Gables; and provides excellent eye care to more than 250,000 outpatients annually.
+Scientists and physicianinvestigators at Bascom Palmer Eye Institute actively search for the causes, preventive measures and most effective treatments for diseases and disorders of the eve.
+U.S. News & World Report has ranked Bascom Palmer as the Best in Ophthalmology for 2015-2016.
+This is the 12th consecutive year it received the #1 ranking in the annual Best Hospitals survey.